 Thelma Hopkins went on to enjoy a career in film and television, co-starring in Bosom Buddies in 1980, Gimme A Break from 1984 to 1987, Family Matters from 1989 to 1993 and Getting By in 1993.
 She also made several guest appearances, including Women of the House in 1995, The Nanny in 1997, E.R. in 1998, The Hughleys in 1999 and Half and Half in 2003.
 Thelma also appeared in the film, Rain for the Showtime cable network as well as the Mike Myers 2008 movie, The Love Guru.
 In the Summer of 2010 she returned to TV on the TBS network sit-com, Are We There Yet? and in August, 2014 she joined the cast of Partners, with Kelsey Grammer and Martin Lawrence.

-In 1993, Tony became a resident of Branson, Missouri, where he has performed more than 2,000 shows and was named Branson's Entertainer and Vocalist Of The Year.
+In 1993, Tony became a resident of Branson, Missouri where he performed more than 2,000 shows and was named Branson's Entertainer and Vocalist Of The Year.
+It was at his own theatre that he first began performing his annual Christmas Show to raise money for U.S. Military veterans.
+Every weekend closest to November 11th, thousands of veterans have attended the event.
+Over the years Tony raised hundreds of millions of dollars for their benefit while declining any publicity or credit for doing so.
 In addition to Branson, Tony wrote and produced critically acclaimed musical productions.
 In 1998 he created and starred in the show Jukebox Dreams, where he took the audience on a Doo-Wop serenade showing the power of one man's dreams.
 The show premiered at Harrah's in Atlantic City and later toured to some of the top venues in the country.

 In June, 2005, Tony Orlando And Dawn were back recording together for the first time in 28 years.
 Orlando, Thelma Hopkins and Joyce Vincent Wilson reunited to make a Christmas album.
 That project went hand in hand with the release of a three-disc DVD set featuring highlights from the group's variety show and the trio's musical catalog, available for the first time on CD.
 In late 2008, Tony was a featured guest on comedian Larry The Cable Guy's Christmas show, in which he was continuously promised a singing spot that never materialized.